 Definition of bounty

 A bounty is a bounty placed on someone's head.
-At the time of the cowboys, a bounty could be put on the head of the man to be shot.
-There was a poster with the head of the man in question with the words: "Wanted, bounty of 10,000$".
-At poker, a bounty is an amount on a player's head.
-Generally speaking, the bountys is reserved for tournaments.
+In the cowboy days, a bounty could be put on the head of the man to be shot.
+A sign would be posted with the head of the man in question with the words: "Wanted, $10,000 bounty".
+In poker, a bounty is an amount on the head of a player.
+Generally speaking, bounties are reserved for tournaments.
 They vary depending on the limit you are playing at.

 Example of a bounty tournament